-You willshould be aware that we have been clear to Alice that it is your and Vince Cable's view that the Shareholder Executive should be part of that board (consistent with the arrangements on the majority of their other portfolio companies) after separation next March.
+You will be aware that we have been clear to Alice that it is your and Vince Cable's view that the Shareholder Executive should be part of that board (consistent with the arrangements on the majority of their other portfolio companies) after separation next March.
 Alice voiced some reservations about this in her introductory meetings with the Secretary of State and Martin Donnelly.
-You may recall that prior to her meeting with the Secretary of State we sought your view on this issue once again.
-The Secretary of State we sought your view on this issue once again.
-The Secretary of State was firm with Alice that ShEx should take a Board seat, and after further discussions with you last week the Secretary of State has sent-we are proposing that a letter to Alice issue from the Secretary of State prior to Thursday's meeting to close the discussion dewnseeking to end discussion on the matter.
-However, though Alice may also wish to test her views with you.
+The Secretary of State was firm with Alice that ShEx should take a Board seat, and after further discussions with you last week the Secretary of State has sent a letter to Alice seeking to end discussion on the matter.
+However, Alice may also wish to test her views with you.
 As you are aware, we think it is very important to hold the line given the level of financial commitment the Government is making to the Post Office and the priority with which it is viewed.
 (Further background on this issue is set out in the Annex, along with a copy of the Secretary of State's letter).